-- name (str) a descriptive name that will be passed to the Thread name - logger (logging.Logger) the logger that will be used to (interactively) write the content from the file descriptor - logger\prefix (str with one %-style string formatter) the prefix used when logging the data - ignore\bg\processes (boolean) When True the process does not wait for child processes which keep opened stdout/stderr streams after the main process finishes (eg. forked daemon which did not closed the stdout/stderr).
-Note this might result in missing output produced by those daemons after the main thread finishes and also it allows those daemons to be running after the process finishes. - verbose (boolean) whether to log in both the logger and stream\logger
+- fd (int) a file descriptor that will be read (drained) from - result (a CmdResult instance) a CmdResult instance associated with the process used to detect if the process is still running and if there's still data to be read. - name (str) a descriptive name that will be passed to the Thread name - logger (logging.Logger) the logger that will be used to (interactively) write the content from the file descriptor - logger_prefix (str with one %-style string formatter) the prefix used when logging the data

+- ignore_bg_processes (boolean) When True the process does not wait for child processes which keep opened stdout/stderr streams after the main process finishes (eg. forked daemon which did not closed the stdout/stderr).
+Note this might result in missing output produced by those daemons after the main thread finishes and also it allows those daemons to be running after the process finishes. - verbose (boolean) whether to log in both the logger and stream_logger

 '''

 flush()

 start()

+logs avecade while proceed CDPSwhDrogogg (and washed-True al

 '''